arnauddesombre/Python-Utilities/README.md

 ----------

 <b>a-star - heap - show path.py</b><br>
-Compute the shortest distances from a source to a destination in a directed graph.<br>
+Compute the shortest distance from a source to a destination in a directed graph where some crow distance (Euclid) can be defined.<br>
 /!\ all distances must be >= 0<br>
 (implementation using heap)<br>